-Beyond these selections, the South Carolina native's way with words can be heard on his co-writes recorded by Garth Brooks ("More Than a Memory"), Jason Aldean ("Not Every Man Lives"), Kenny Chesney ("Seven Days"), Tim McGraw ("Still") and Blake Shelton ("You'll Always Be Beautiful").
+Beyond these selections, the South Carolina-born country star's way with words can be heard on his co-writes recorded by such Nashville heavy-hitters as Garth Brooks ("More Than a Memory"), Jason Aldean ("Not Every Man Lives"), Kenny Chesney ("Seven Days"), Tim McGraw ("Still") and Blake Shelton ("You'll Always Be Beautiful").

 5. "Memory I Don't Mess With"

-A lot of memorable tunes could fit the five spot, but we're going with Brice's current single (as of April 2021) from the 2020 album Hey World (his fifth with Curb Records).
-It's a big, bold, arena-packing single that spotlights Brice's strong suits as a performer and lyricist.
+A lot of memorable tunes could fit the five spot, but we're going with this standout from 2020's Hey World (Brice's fifth studio album with Curb Records).
+It's a big, bold, arena-packing single that spotlights his strong suits as a performer and lyricist.

 2. "I Hope You're Happy Now" (Duet With Carly Pearce)

-This Luke Combs co-write pairs two of the genre's best and most emotive vocalists to sing one of the better breakup songs in recent memory.
+This Luke Combs co-write pairs two top-flight country singers for one of the better breakup songs in recent memory.

 1. "I Drive Your Truck"